 VAT returns usually cover three months.
 They are submitted depending on the category (economic activity group) to which each taxpayer belongs.
 There are three categories: Category A (taxpayers who submit tax returns for the following periods: 1/01-31/03, 1/04-30/06, 1/07-30/09 and 1/10-31/12 of each year), Category B (taxpayers who submit tax returns for the following periods: 1/02-30/04, 1/05-31/07, 1/08-31/10 and 1/11-31/01 of each year) and Category C (taxpayers who submit tax returns for the following periods: 1/03-31/05, 1/06-31/08,1/09-30/11 and 1/12-28/02 or 29/02 of each year]).

-The VAT due should be paid by the filing deadline for the VAT return [10th day of the month following the end of each tax period - 40 days].
+The company must pay the VAT due no later than the deadline for the VAT return to which it relates [10th day of the month following the end of each tax period - 40 days].

 Interim payments are not required.